Welcome to today's edition of the Rush 24-7 podcast.

 Oh, the Kabul Bank, the Kabul Bank.

-That's a good solid name.
+That's like a good, solid name.

 First National Bank of Kabul.